 Desktop Central provides a web-based access to the remote computers.
 This means that a remote connection can be established from anywhere and does not require client software to be installed in order to access remote desktops.
 The administrators can also establish connection through a VPN to take control of a remote desktop.

 Desktop Central allows you to remotely access desktops and transfer files between them.
-The Remote Desktop Sharing mechanism supports remote login to any desktop in your network by any user account that has Remote Control privileges.
-Files can be transferred across domains and workgroup machines via the Active-X Viewer and Java viewers.
-And the entire process is Fast, Reliable, and Secure.
+The remote desktop sharing mechanism supports remote login to any desktop on the network user a user account that has remote control privileges.
+Files are transferred across domains and workgroup using the Active-X Viewer and Java viewers.
+And the entire process is fast, reliable, and secure.

-In case you are connecting to a remote machine that has more than one monitor, the Desktop Central Remote Control options will automatically detect this configuration and displays it on the ActiveX tool bar.
-Further, the user can select a particular monitor that is associated with a remote machine individually and this will be displayed over the Remote Control session that is established.
-Multi-Monitors are especially useful when you need to troubleshoot a remote machine in a collaborative manner.
+When you connect a remote machine that has more than one monitor, Desktop Central's remote control options will automatically detect this configuration and display it on the ActiveX tool bar.
+The user can select a particular monitor associated with a remote machine individually.This will be displayed over the remote control session.
+Multi-monitors are especially useful when you need to troubleshoot a remote machine in a collaborative manner.
 Desktop Central's dual monitor support facilitates easy remote control set up and easy switching options between the primary and secondary monitors.

-Remote recording feature of Desktop Central promises better security, and it is highly useful for audit purpose.
-Administrators can view the recorded remote sessions, to monitor the activities during the remote sessions which ensures data security.
-Companies who strive to comply with the regulatory bodies, like HIPPA compliance, PCI compliance, Trade Practice compliance etc,. can use this feature to ensure that they meet the compliance standards.
+Remote recording feature of Desktop Central ensures better security, and is useful for audit purposes.
+Administrators can view the recorded remote sessions to monitor the session activities, ensuring data security.
+Also, Recorded remote sessions can be downloaded by prompting user for authentication.
+This ensures that the information is under careful supervision and provides rock solid security.
+Companies who strive to comply with the regulatory bodies, like HIPPA compliance, PCI compliance, Trade Practice compliance, can use this feature to ensure that they meet the compliance standards.

 Desktop Sharing supports connecting to desktops running any of the following Windows OS versions:

-The free edition of Desktop Central offers remote desktop sharing functionality, which can be used to manage up to 25 desktops.
+The free edition of Desktop Central offers remote desktop sharing for up to 25 desktops for free.